-Thailand Backpacking Trip– Every time someone thinks of going international “Thailand” is a name that surely pops up.
-With so many travel agents offering you the perfect trip ( even I fell for this ), here are a few don’t do’s that I learned from my personal experience.
+Thailand backpacking travel guide– Every time someone thinks of going international, “Thailand” is a name that surely pops up.
+With so many travel agents offering you the perfect trip ( even I fell for this ), here are a few do n’t-do’s I learned from my personal experience.

 Read on to know, what all you should not be doing there and of course some things you should definitely not miss.

 Breaking News- Thailand has waived visa requirements for Indian citizens till May 2024, so pack your bags and head out.